The Responsibility of the Endocrine Glands

 Responsibility: Hormones produced by the thyroid gland control the temperature, physical growth, and muscle control.
 The thyroid is also responsible for your metabolic rate.

 Responsibility: Produces glucagons and insulin hormones.
 These hormones work to supply your cells with glucose, the body’s form of energy.

 Responsibility: The hormones produced by this gland manage the sex hormones.
 Each gender produces different types of reproductive hormones.
 A simple explanation is male glands produce androgen and testosterone while females produce estrogen and progesterone.

 (also known as Hypothalamus)

 Responsibility: These hormones work together with the endocrine system to provide a link to the central nervous system and the autonomic nervous system.
-The hypothalamus’ primary function is homeostasis, which is to maintain the body’s status quo system-wide.
+The hypothalamus’ primary function is the balance and communication between the nervous system and hormone production to regulate normal function and systemic body balance.
 This gland is also responsible for the production of growth hormone.

 Responsibility: The adrenal gland is responsible for managing how the body handles stress.
 This gland is divided into two different parts that each product their own unique hormone.
 The inner adrenals gland produces hormones that increase the heart rate and blood pressure.
 The outer adrenals glands make sure the immune system is functioning, is responsible for sexual development, manages the metabolic rate of the body, and regulates stress levels.
 Signs of adrenal gland disorder include symptoms such as fatigue, low blood sugar, weight gain, and muscle aches.